Patt126/Ising/README.md

 To build and run the CPU-based simulation, you need:

-- C++ Compiler with C++17 or later support
+- C++ Compiler with C++17 or later support.
-- OpenMP installed and enabled in your compiler
+- OpenMP installed and enabled in your compiler.

 To build and run the GPU-accelerated simulation, you need:

-- CUDA Toolkit (version 10.0 or later is recommended)
+- CUDA Toolkit (version 10.0 or later is recommended).
-- NVIDIA GPU with Compute Capability 6.1 or higher
+- NVIDIA GPU with Compute Capability 6.1 or higher.
-- An NVIDIA GPU driver and CUDA-capable compiler (nvcc) installed and configured
+- An NVIDIA GPU driver and CUDA-capable compiler (nvcc) installed and configured.

 ## Building the Simulation